cwchentw/lightweight-cms/content/reference/concept.md

 Breadcrumbs works as navigation schemes for visitors from current page (either a section or a post) to its home page.
 Although they are optional and purely functional.
 Such web widgets benefit SEO as well.

-In mdcms, a breadcrumb is an array of links from a home page to current page.
+In mdcms, breadcrumbs of a page is an array of links from a home page to current page.

 ### Table of Contents